“Life’s most persistent and urgent question is, What are you doing for others?” ~ Martin Luther King Jr

 To enroll your child in Bridges for Kids please fill out the form below or stop by the front desk.

-To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least 1 year with the child, and attend training.
+To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least one year with the child, and attend training.

-For questions about Bridges for Kids email: firstname.lastname@example.org
+For questions about Bridges for Kids, email email@example.com

-GEMS is a support group for girls who “aged out” of our Bridges for Kids program.
-The girls share experiences, learn to stay healthy, do creative projects and service to the community.
+GEMS is a support group for girls who would like to be part of the community in a fun and unique way.
+The girls share experiences, learn to stay healthy, do creative projects, and serve the community.
 They are working to make smart life choices and become confident leaders.

 KIDS FUN CLUB

-For more information on the current schedule contact the front desk at 753-9651.
+For more information on the current schedule, contact the front desk at 607-753-9651.